Zambrone

 Zambrone (Calabrian: Zambrònë) is a comune (municipality) in the Province of Vibo Valentia in the Italian region Calabria, located about 60 km southwest of Catanzaro and about 9 km northwest of Vibo Valentia.
 As of 31 December 2004, it had a population of 1,803 and an area of 14.4 km2.

 Zambrone borders the following municipalities: Briatico, Parghelia, Zaccanopoli.

-The town is home to southern Italy's first water park, Aquapark di Zambrone.
+The town was home to southern Italy's first water park, Aquapark di Zambrone, prior to its closure in 2007.